cdpxe/CCEAP/documentation/README.md

 ## Tool Architecture and User-Guide

 The implementation of the CCEAP protocol is split into two components, a client and a server.
 The client transfers CCEAP protocol packets to the server.
-Users can freely define how the particular fields of the CCEAP header are filled and how optional header components are embedded.
+Users can freely define how the particular fields of the CCEAP header are filled and how the *options headers* are embedded.
 The server, on the other hand, simply displays the received content which allows to view whether packet data were transmitted in the desired way.

 All actions can be performed over the network or on the local host.
 The easiest way is to open two X terminals (e.g. GNOME Terminal) and start the server in one terminal and the client in the other.